 Residency & Training Programs

-Rochester General Hospital also serves as a clinical training center for students in more than 20 health care fields, including nursing, physical therapy, social work, biomedical engineering, and nuclear medicine.
-In addition, the Hospital is a successful site for nurse midwifery education and for the training of physician assistants in obstetrics and gynecology.
+Rochester General Hospital also serves as a clinical training center for students in more than 20 health care fields, including nursing, midwifery, physical therapy, social work, biomedical engineering, and nuclear medicine.

 We have a dedicated Research Institute, and an alliance with Rochester Institute of Technology, partnering with them in academic areas such as medical illustration, medical design, biomedical photographic communication, medical informatics, physician assistant education, medical sonography, biomedical science and technology, biochemistry, health systems and biomedical engineering, health and nutrition, health management and public health policy.
 RGH is the primary training site for RIT’s Physician Assistant program.